Skip to content

 Getting here, and the entry paperwork

-Flights are the one big cost this guide cannot pin down, because they swing with season and how early you book.
+Flights are the one big cost this guide can’t pin down, because they swing with season and how early you book.
 The good news is that Bucharest (OTP) is a Wizz Air hub with cheap direct links across Europe and Ryanair on many routes, so base fares from Western Europe often run low if you book two to three months ahead; a quick airport transfer at the other end saves the post-flight haggle.
 Cluj and Timisoara are the other budget-airline gateways, and which airport for Romania helps you pick.

 Sample budgets: weekend, week, two weeks